technau/CellReports2022/README.md

 Scripts used to generate figures in Steger, Cole, Denner, et al, Cell Reports 2022

-DataS5_Raw2Single.R | R script for processing raw data into single libraries
+DataS5_Raw2Single.R | R script for processing raw data into single libraries Data can be downloaded from GEO accession numbers GSE154105 and GSE200198

 DataS6_Merge2Figures.R | R script for generating merged dataset, performing subsequent analysis and generating paper figures